hannajas/WP1-grotenete-analysis/README.md

         - resolution_multiplier: multipier of this unit of resolution
 	+ `photoperiod.csv`: dataset containing the daily amaount of daylight (unit: minutes)
 * `/interim:`
-	+ `migration.csv`: dataset containing eel tracks and alterantive speed calculation
+	+ `migration.csv`: dataset containing eel tracks and alternative speed calculation
     + `\processed`: contains all environmental data again, now processed.
 E.g.:
         - 0 --> NA-value, if nessecary
         - changing the timestamps of the daily average discharge